SoftFever/OrcaSlicer/README.markdown

         --small-perimeter-speed
                             Speed of print moves for small perimeters in mm/s or % over perimeter speed (default: 30)
+        --external-perimeter-speed
+                            Speed of print moves for the external perimeter in mm/s or % over perimeter speed (default: 100%)
         --infill-speed      Speed of print moves in mm/s (default: 60) --solid-infill-speed Speed of print moves for solid surfaces in mm/s or % over infill speed (default: 60)